Andrey Andreev: Bumble

 In 2014, Andreev contacted former Tinder marketing executive Whitney Wolfe about working together.
 Andreev initially offered Wolfe a role as Chief Marketing Officer at Badoo, but she refused.
 He persuaded her to move back into the dating space by offering her funding and access to Badoo's team.
-In December 2014, they launched Bumble, the women-focused dating app.
+In December 2014, they launched Bumble.

 Speaking to The Guardian, Wolfe named Andreev as her biggest mentor in business and that he, "took the chance on her when no one else would", and that "without him, the Bumble journey wouldn’t have been possible."

 Per their agreement, Andreev oversaw the company's operations and leveraged Badoo's infrastructure and engineering resources.
 He provided US$10 million in funding and owned 79% of the company.
 Wolfe was founder and CEO, and owned 20%.
 Bumble shared infrastructure with Badoo at its London office.

 Bumble was valued at more than $1 billion in November 2017.

 MagicLab

-In 2019, Andreev launched MagicLab, a holding company that builds and owns dating and social networking apps Badoo, Bumble, Lumen, Chappy, and Hot or Not in partnership with their founders.
-In November 2019, he sold his shares to Blackstone Group, the largest alternative investment firm in the world, which became a majority owner of MagicLab.
-At the time of purchase, Bumble and its sister apps were valued at $3 billion.
-In 2020, MagicLab was renamed Bumble as the parent company of both Bumble and Badoo.
+Andreev launched MagicLab, a holding company that builds and owns dating and social networking apps Badoo, Bumble, Lumen, Chappy, and Hot or Not in partnership with their founders.
+In November 2019, he sold his shares to Blackstone Inc. at a $3 billion valuation for the company.
+In 2020, MagicLab was renamed Bumble Inc. after the transaction.